 Yes, students can receive an M.A. provided that they meet the course and degree requirements for the M.A.
 If a student wishes to earn a degree in a different program prior to their Ed.M., Ed.D. or Ph.D., they must be formally admitted to a program through the Office of Admissions by filing a re-application form.

-The Department of Human Development has established a Student Conference Travel Grant program to reimburse Human Development (HUD) students/majors in the Department for travel to present papers at conferences associated with HUD faculty research.
+The Department of Human Development has established a Student Conference Travel Grant program to reimburse Human Development (HUD) students/majors in the Department for travel to present papers (or posters) at conferences associated with HUD faculty research.
 Grants to students are limited to one conference per academic year and have a maximum of $400.
+Approvals are also based on funding availability.
 All students with travel related projects must have a sponsoring HUD faculty member and students must be actively registered as Human Development students.
-Contact the department office for additional information at firstname.lastname@example.org.
+Contact the Director of Academic Administration, Celia Goldsmith, at goldsmith[at]tc.columbia.edu for additional information and requests.

 Please note that the Department follows the reimbursement guidelines set by the Office of Accounts Payable, including details related to appropriate receipts and receipt processing.
 Currently, TC uses the Accounts Payable system ChromeRiver for travel expense reimbursements and all students must submit receipts for reimbursement through this method.
 Find more information regarding Accounts Payable expense reimbursement policies here, http://www.tc.columbia.edu/controller/accounts-payable/.